flaviodev/blog/README.md

 # Personal blog for study notes

-Based on Ruby [Jekyll](https://jekyllrb.com) it is hosted on Github pages of this same repository (https://flaviodev.github.io/blog)
+Based on Ruby [Jekyll](https://jekyllrb.com) it is hosted on Github pages of this repository on gh-pages branch

 Just create a post file and confirm and send it to github ... simplest!